DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/getcurrentwindow.md

 # t.getCurrentWindow method

-Retrieves a window descriptor that corresponds to the currently active window.
+Retrieves a window descriptor that corresponds to the active window.

 ```js
 t.getCurrentWindow();